-The course of study leading to the degree is comprised of a three-pronged approach:
+The course of study leading to the degree is comprised of four major elements:

 a) Creative Writing: Workshop Classes